We look forward to learning about you through your application.

 We accept the Common Application, the Universal College Application, and the Coalition Application.
 Each is treated equally by the Admissions Committee.
 Complete and submit your materials as soon as possible to ensure full and timely consideration of your application.
 If you use the Common Application, you must submit your application before your supporting materials (Secondary School Report, Teacher Reports, etc.) can be released to a college.
 Until you submit your own application sections, no part of your application will be transmitted to the Harvard Admissions Office.
 The Universal College Application does not require this same process.

-School Report and Midyear School Report (including transcripts)
+Midyear School Report FAQs

 Ask two teachers in different academic subjects who know you well to complete the Teacher Evaluation forms.

 All admitted students who chose to enroll are required to send a Final School Report and transcript as soon as their final grades become available – no later than July 1.
 Final School Reports and transcripts should be completed and sent by a school counselor or other school official through Parchment/Docufide or Scip-Safe International, if your school has access to these submission options.

 IB students should send their final results as soon as they are released in mid-July.
 We will expect to see final A levels results by mid-August.

 Standardized Test Scores

 We require all applicants to submit the ACT or SAT, but you may choose to submit with or without the writing component.
 If you choose to submit Subject Tests, it is more useful to choose only one mathematics test rather than two.
 Similarly, if your first language is not English, a Subject Test in your first language may be less helpful.
 You should submit scores from tests taken in the past three years.